 As a job applicant with a hearing impairment, it’s important to understand your rights in case you ever need to advocate for yourself.
 Read up on laws regarding hearing loss in the workplace at EEOC.gov, and find answers to common questions below.

 If you wear hearing aids, use them to your advantage.
-Hearing aids have multiple listening programs that can be adjusted to help you hear speech clearly in small or large groups, noisy or echoing environments, etc. Many are equipped with technology that can isolate the most prominent speaker’s voice from background noise so it’s easier to understand.
+Hearing aids have multiple listening programs that can be adjusted to help you hear speech clearly in small or large groups, noisy or echoing environments, etc. Many are equipped with voice isolation technology that can isolate the most prominent speaker’s voice from background noise so it’s easier to understand.
 Find out ahead of time where your interview will be conducted and how many people will be attending; fielding questions from three people will present different listening challenges than a one-on-one conversation.
 Whether your interview will be conducted over the phone, at a coffee shop or in an office conference room, take time beforehand to program your hearing aids accordingly.

 If it’s been more than a few months since you’ve had your hearing aids professionally cleaned and checked, consider scheduling an appointment with your hearing care provider.
 You’ll feel more at ease knowing you can confidently rely on them to help you hear your best.